DIY Mimosa Bar

 Happy National Mimosa Day!

 We hope you enjoyed this DIY mimosa bar that you can easily throw together at home.
 It was so much fun creating it!
-Now, go out and celebrate.
+Now, grab your champagne flutes and go out and celebrate.
 Or rather, stay home and celebrate.

 And a huge thank you goes out to our creative partners, Kristara and Mibellarosa.
 We’re always thrilled to work with such talented women.
 And of course, thank you again Jennifer for inviting us to set up our mimosa bar in your gorgeous home!